Climate change in California: Wildfires

 Numerous studies have found that climate change is increasing the frequency of large and explosive wildfires in California in particular.
 The economic and human health damages of recent fire seasons has been estimated to be as high as $148.5 billion, or roughly 1.5% of California's annual GDP.
 This damage is mostly a result of smoke-related air pollution.
 As a consequence of further global warming, it is projected that there will be an increase in risk due to climate-driven wildfires in the coming decades.
 Because of warming, frequent droughts, and the legacy of past land management and expansion of residential areas, both people and the ecology are more vulnerable to wildfires.
 Wildfire activity is closely tied to temperature and drought over time.
 Globally, the length of the fire season increased by nearly 19% from 1979 to 2013, with significantly longer seasons in the western states.
 Since 1985, more than 50% of the wildfire area burned in the western United States can be attributed to anthropogenic climate change.

 In addition, due to human fire suppression methods, there is a build of fuels in some ecosystems, making them more vulnerable to wildfires.
 There is greater risk of fires occurring in denser, drier forests, where historically these fires have occurred in low-density areas.
 Lastly, with increases in human population, communities have expanded into areas that are at higher risk to wildfire threat, making these same populations more vulnerable to structural damage and death due to wildfires.
 Since 1990, the average annual number of homes lost to wildfires has increased by 300%.
 Almost 900,000 of western US residences were in high risk wildfire areas as of 2017 with nearly 35% of wildfires in California starting within these high risk areas.

-In 2019, after "red flag" warning about the possibility of wildfires was declared in some areas of California, the electricity company "Pacific Gas and Electric (PG&E)" begun to shut down power, for preventing inflammation of trees that touch the electricity lines.
-Millions can be impacted.
-The climatic conditions that cause this warning became more frequent because of climate change.
-If the temperatures keep rising, such power outages could become common.
+In 2019, after a "red flag" warning about the possibility of wildfires was declared in some areas of California, the Pacific Gas and Electric Company (PG&E) begun to shut down power, to prevent the inflammation of trees that touch the electricity lines.
+The climatic conditions that caused this warning became more frequent because of climate change.
+Bioengineering writer Maddie Blaauw suggested that if the temperatures keep rising, such power outages could become common.